weharris/DSgarage/content/C7041 labs/03-frequency-data.md

 &nbsp;

 4. Is cardiac arrest equally likely to occur throughout the year?
-Or are some weeks more likely than others to produce heart attacks?
-One way to look at this issue is to ask whether heart attacks occur according to a probability model in which such events are independent of each other and equally likely at all times.
-If so, then the number of heart attacks per week will follow a Poisson distribution.
+Or are some weeks more likely than others to produce cardiac arrests?
+One way to look at this issue is to ask whether cardiac arrests occur according to a probability model in which such events are independent of each other and equally likely at all times.
+If so, then the number of cardiac arrests per week will follow a Poisson distribution.

-The data file “cardiacArrest.csv” contains data on the number of heart attacks per week from one hospital over five years.
-It records the number of heart attacks that occurred to individuals outside of the hospital who were then brought in for treatment (from Skogvoll and Lindqvist 1999).
+The data file “cardiacArrest.csv” contains data on the number of cardiac arrests per week from one hospital over five years.
+It records the number of cardiac arrests that occurred to individuals outside of the hospital who were then brought in for treatment (from Skogvoll and Lindqvist 1999).

 a.
 Calculate a table of the observed frequencies of cardiac arrests per week.